anonymousCML/CML/README.md

 ## Usage
-You need to create the `History/` and the `Models/` directories.
-- mkdir /History
-- mkdir /Model

 The command to train CML on the Tmall/IJCAI/Retailrocket datasets are as follows.
 The commands specify the hyperparameter settings that generate the reported results in the paper.